cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 You will find the tutorial to install `gaiad` [here](https://cosmos.network/docs/gaia/installation.html), and the guide to run a full-node [here](https://cosmos.network/docs/gaia/join-testnet.html).

+// TODO: Add root-of-trust and note about long-range-attacks when implemented

 ### Running a light-node

+// TODO when functionality is implemented

 ### Connecting to a remote full-node